-Students may submit one to two previous courses to transfer for a single FNU course, eg. submitting a biostatistics course syllabus and an epidemiology course syllabus to transfer for the FNU Epi & Biostats course.
+Students may submit one to two previous courses to transfer for a single FNU course, e.g. submitting a biostatistics course syllabus and an epidemiology course syllabus to transfer for the FNU Epi & Biostats course.
 More than two previous courses intended to transfer for a single FNU course will not be considered for transfer credit.
-Students with a content background in a particular subject but who do not have a specific course to transfer, eg. a degree in nursing education wishing to obtain credit for FNU's Nurse as Educator course, should consider the Challenge Policy for Academic Courses.
+Students with a content background in a particular subject but who do not have a specific course to transfer, e.g. a degree in nursing education wishing to obtain credit for FNU's Nurse as Educator course, should consider the Challenge Policy for Academic Courses.

 Only didactic MSN, PGC, and DNP courses may be transferred.
 Clinical, Bridge Year, and DNP project courses may not be transferred.
 Grades from transferred courses do not factor into the FNU GPA.
-The course transfer fee for review of materials is assessed whether or not a course is accepted for transfer credits.
+The course transfer fee for review of materials is assessed, whether or not a course is accepted for transfer credits.
 Transfer credits are to be calculated in determining Satisfactory Academic Progress.

 Students are strongly encouraged to submit all transfer course requests prior to attending Bound orientation.
 Students should not register for a course for which they intend to request transfer credits until the transfer course review has been completed by the Associate Dean or Program Director.
 If a student registers for a course and subsequently requests transfer credit for the same course, the student will be responsible for meeting all university deadlines regarding courses registration and billing, including the course add/drop deadline, course withdrawal deadline, grading policies, and tuition refund policies.
+If a student receives a final grade of F in an FNU course, requests for transfer credit review for previously completed coursework to replace the failed course will not be considered.